Rakarake/nixos-config/README.md

 `nix-channel --update` to update the channel.

 ## Minecraft Servers
-`tmux -S /var/<name-of-server>/tmux.socket attach` to to enter the server console
+`sudo -u <service-user> tmux -S /var/<name-of-server>/tmux.socket attach` to to enter the server console.

 if that doesn't work then try:
 `sudo -u SERVERUSER tmux -S /PATH/TO/SOCKET/tmux.socket attach -d`